 Through its Community Case Studies initiative, the National Humanities Alliance is documenting the impact of a broad range of humanities work on public life in three American communities.
 By capturing the cumulative impact of this work on community life, NHA can better advocate for state, local, and federal policies that support the humanities.

-By researching the humanities in Charleston, South Carolina, Nogales, Arizona, and Rapid City, South Dakota, NHA aims to offer a detailed picture of the humanities landscape in each community, accounting for humanities organizations large and small, as well as humanities work being done by other formal and informal community organizations.
+By researching the humanities in Charleston, South Carolina, Nogales, Arizona, and Rapid City, South Dakota, NHA aims to offer a detailed picture of the humanities landscape, accounting for humanities organizations large and small, as well as humanities work being done by other formal and informal community organizations, including:

 For more information about the Community Case Studies initiative, contact Cecily Hill, Director of Community Initiatives ([email protected]).